Scott

 pre-filter just forward of the air dryer keeps dust out of the ozone generator.

-into the main tank water, so a modified Lee's brand plastic cup filled with Reef
+not get into the main tank water, so a modified Lee's brand plastic cup filled

-Carbon is placed below the skimmer outlets.
-I also use the carbon cup attachment
+with Reef Carbon is placed below the skimmer outlets.
+I also use the carbon cup

 Red Sea